Sacrament of Baptism

 Baptism of Infants

-Baptism is celebrated the first and third Sunday of the month throughout the year, immediately following the 11:00 Mass in church.
-To make arrangements for your child’s baptism, please contact the rectory at 215-333-4461
+Baptism is celebrated on most Sundays of the month throughout the year, immediately following the 11:00 Mass in church.
+To make arrangements for your child’s baptism, please contact the rectory at 215-333-4461.

 If you have a priest or deacon who is a close friend or relative, they are most welcome to celebrate the baptism of your child.
 You can make such arrangements when you contact the rectory.